Kevin Chen (racing driver): Career

 Chen competed in the first round of the 2009 Formula V6 Asia season, claiming two podiums at Sepang.
 He also competed for Räikkönen Robertson Racing at the British Formula Three Championship rounds in support of the 2009 Spa 24 Hours.
 These were Chen's first European races, becoming the first Taiwanese driver competing in the British F3 International Class.
 He continued with the team for the following two rounds, and scored points in two of the three rounds.

-In 2009, Chen becomes the spokesperson for Microsoft Xbox 360 Forza in Taiwan.
+In 2009, Chen became the spokesperson for Microsoft Xbox 360 Forza in Taiwan.

-Chen joined World Touring Car Championship in 2010 with Scuderia Proteam driving a BMW 320si.
+Chen joined the World Touring Car Championship in 2010 with Scuderia Proteam driving a BMW 320si.
 He competed in the Japan Okayama round and Macau Grand Prix, and finished last race of the season with a 14th position, and 4th position in Macau Grand Prix.

 In 2012, Chen competed in Audi LMS R8 and qualified 4th, finished in 9th position.
 In the same year Chen hosting for ESPN StarSports Asia F1 Live Singapore and Korean Rounds.

 In 2013, Chen competed in Lotus Greater China Race at Guangdong International Circuit, grab pole position and both races with a Champion title.

-In 2014, Chen becomes the spokesperson of BMW China Mission 3 Event.
+In 2014, Chen became the spokesperson of BMW China Mission 3 Event.

-Chen, the first Professional Driver in Taiwan with an FIA A license also holds an FIA A instructor license.
+Chen, the first professional driver in Taiwan with an FIA A license also holds an FIA A instructor license.
 He has coaches throughout Asia in Taiwan, China, Japan and Malaysia, also in the United States.
 He teaches in private one on one, China Super Car Series, Option Magazine Racing Academy, he also coordinates events for the factory driving experiences.